anvil-ui/anvil/README.md

 }
 ```

-Here we've created a very simple reactive view.
-We've defined our layout (a
+Here we've created a very simple reactive view and added it to our Activity.
-LinearLayout with TextView inside).
-We've defined styles (width, height,
+We've defined our layout (a LinearLayout with TextView inside).
+We've defined
-orientation and padding).
-We've set OnClickListener to the button.
-We've also
+styles (width, height, orientation and padding).
+We've set OnClickListener to
-bound a variable "ticktock" to the text inside a TextView.
+the button.
+We've also bound a variable "ticktock" to the text inside a TextView.

-2. Update your views as your data changes:
+Next, let's update your views as your data changes:

 ``` java
 ticktock++;